 The 10-course meal was a lot of food, and although the Queen Victoria Room itself is a gem that you simply must experience once in your life…it was more food than we could handle.
 The 7-course is the perfect amount of food, so take that into account when you’re deciding on whether or not to do the Main Dining Room or the Queen Victoria Room.

-We had an absolute blast with Victoria & Alberts AND have already booked another Advanced Dining Reservation (ADR) for the regular dining room in April 2018!
+We had an absolute blast with Victoria & Alberts AND have already visited again in April 2018 in the main dining room!